-During one of my most frustrating experiences in the fun field of clinical dietetics, I had a husband and wife who were obviously under the influence of at least one potent substance, yell the names of random foods at me in a rapid-fire style for well over an hour.
-He had hypertension and she had diabetes.
-They yelled the name of random foods over each other in a very hyper, excited manner:
+During one of my most frustrating experiences in the fun field of clinical dietetics, I had a husband and wife who were apparently under the influence of at least one potent substance, yell the names of random foods at me in a rapid-fire style for well over an hour.
+He had hypertension, and she had diabetes.
+They shouted the name of random foods over each other in a very hyper, excited manner:

 - A list of “good” foods and a list of “bad” foods.